sebastienmiatti/portfolio_SEB/site en ligne/Readme.txt

 Prohibitions:
-You do not have the rights to redistribute, resell, lease, license, sublicense or offer files downloaded from http://bootstrapthemes.co to any third party ìas isî or as a separate attachment from any of your work.
+You do not have the rights to redistribute, resell, lease, license, sublicense or offer files downloaded from https://bootstrapthemes.co to any third party ï¿½as isï¿½ or as a separate attachment from any of your work.
 If you wish to promote my resources on your site, you must link back to the resource page where users can find the download and not directly to the download file.

-If you would like to share one of my resources, you can do so by making a link to the specific resource on http://bootstrapthemes.co , you can if you wish insert the embed code for the product previews images to illustrate your link.
+If you would like to share one of my resources, you can do so by making a link to the specific resource on https://bootstrapthemes.co , you can if you wish insert the embed code for the product previews images to illustrate your link.
-No HOTLINKING is allowed i.e. you cannot make a direct link to the download or/and the images hosted on http://bootstrapthemes.co
+No HOTLINKING is allowed i.e. you cannot make a direct link to the download or/and the images hosted on https://bootstrapthemes.co

-Concerning blog posts, you are free to link to it from any website, but you cannot however publish it as it is, without prior consent from http://bootstrapthemes.co
+Concerning blog posts, you are free to link to it from any website, but you cannot however publish it as it is, without prior consent from https://bootstrapthemes.co